cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 A **hierarchical deterministic wallet** uses a single seed phrase to generate many key pairs.
 In this way, only the seed phrase needs to be backed up.

-Cosmos SDK uses [BIP32](https://en.bitcoin.it/wiki/BIP_0032) which allows users to generate a set of accounts from an initial secret that usually consists of 12 or 24 words known as the mnemonic.
-The words are not random ones, but instead are to be picked from the official BIP32 dictionary.
-Importantly, key pairs can always be reproduced from the mnemonic.
+Cosmos SDK uses [BIP32](https://en.bitcoin.it/wiki/BIP_0032) which allows users to generate a set of accounts from an initial **secret** and a **derivation path**, which contains some input data such as a blockchain identifier and account index, among others.
+Since BIP39, this initial secret is mostly generated with 12 or 24 words known as the mnemonic, taken from a standardized dictionary.
+Importantly, key pairs can always be mathematically reproduced from the mnemonic and the derivation path, which explains the deterministic nature of wallets.

 To see BIP32 in action, visit [bip32.net](https://www.bip32.net/).
 Click `Show entropy details` and enter random data in the `Entropy` field.
 This reveals an important aspect of the initial seed generation process.
 A source of randomness is essential.
 As you provide entropy, the `BIP39 Mnemonic` field begins to populate with words.
 Scroll down further and select the `BIP32` `Derivation Path` tab, then, under `Derived Addresses`, you now see `Public Key` and `Private Key` pairs.